GCollector/recostly2/CALCULATOR_REQUIREMENTS.md

 - ✅ All components are under 300 lines
 - ✅ Components can be tested in isolation
 - ✅ Database uses singular table names
+- ✅ Save limits work correctly for each tier
+- ✅ Error messages are clear and actionable

 ## NEW: Chart Data Requirements